 Communication between a VTS centre and a participating vessel or between participating vessels should be limited to information essential to achieve the objectives of the VTS.
 Communication should be clear, unambiguous and easily understood by as many participants as possible.

-standard reports and phrases should be used and promoted;
+Standard reports and phrases should be used and promoted;

 VTS centres in an area or sector should use a name identifier.